Education Packages – Film

 2011 | Canada | 42 min

-The Creator’s Game is a look at the Iroquois Nationals, who travelled to the 2011 World Indoor Lacrosse Championship on Haudenosaunee Confederacy passports, forcing world governments to recognize their sovereignty.
-The film details the traditional values that characterize the game of lacrosse and how those values continue to bind families, communities, and nations within the Confederacy.
+A look at the Iroquois Nationals, who travelled to the 2011 World Indoor Lacrosse Championship on Haudenosaunee Confederacy passports.
+The film details the traditional values behind lacrosse and how those values continue to bind families, communities, and nations within the Confederacy.

 The Life You Want: A Young Woman’S Struggle Through Addiction